sanim14/PathPlan/README.md

 Get a free token at [account.mapbox.com](https://account.mapbox.com/access-tokens/).

-4. (Optional) Add Firebase config to `.env.local` if you want shortcut persistence.
+4. (Optional) Add Firebase config to `.env.local` for shortcut persistence.
 The app works fully without it using local state.

 5. Start the dev server: